About Benton County

 Mugshots & Booking Photos

-Mugshots in Benton County are taken and retained by the Benton County Sheriff's Office during the booking process.
+Mugshots in Benton County are taken and retained by Benton County Sheriff's Office during the booking process.
 These booking photos are part of the public record and can be accessed through the Sheriff's Office website or by request.
 Tennessee does not have specific mugshot removal laws, meaning that mugshots remain part of the public record unless expunged by court order.
-Individuals seeking to view or obtain mugshots can do so through official channels, ensuring compliance with state and local regulations.
+Individuals seeking to view or obtain mugshots can do so through official channels, following state and local regulations.

 Courts & Case Records

 Benton County courts operate under the Tennessee judicial system with several levels of jurisdiction.
-The Benton County Circuit Court, located at 1 East Court Square in Camden, Tennessee 38320, has general jurisdiction over civil cases exceeding $25,000, felony criminal cases, and appeals from lower courts.
-The court can be reached at (731) 584-6011.
-The Benton County General Sessions Court handles misdemeanor criminal cases, preliminary hearings for felonies, civil matters under $25,000, and various other matters including evictions and warrant applications.
+Benton County Circuit Court, located at 1 East Court Square in Camden, Tennessee 38320, has general jurisdiction over civil cases exceeding $25,000, felony criminal cases, and appeals from lower courts.
+The court can be contacted through the office’s website.
+Benton County General Sessions Court handles misdemeanor criminal cases, preliminary hearings for felonies, civil matters under $25,000, and various other matters including evictions and warrant applications.

-- While Tennessee has been expanding online court access through certain pilot programs, Benton County primarily requires in-person or written requests for comprehensive case searches.
+- While Tennessee has been expanding online court access through certain pilot programs, Benton County primarily requires in-person or written requests for full case searches.

 - Fees for certified copies of court documents typically range from $5 to $15 per document, plus additional costs for certification.